 - 64. The bachelor's thesis is a mandatory component of the curriculum and provides an answer to a problem formulated by the internship provider.
 The bachelor's thesis is further concretized in consultation with the internship supervisor and the student.
 The student investigates, documents, and describes the subject matter and makes any recommendations.
-Market research must be included during the internship so that it can be used directly or indirectly in the bachelor's thesis.
 The topic is related to one or more competencies of the program.
 Each bachelor's thesis always includes a mandatory research component:

-- Problem definition or research question
+- o Problem definition or research question

 - Exploration

 - Theoretical

 - Situational

 - Possible modeling and scenarios

 - Conclusions and recommendations

 - o Bibliography

 The bachelor's thesis has a different objective than the internship and is evaluated separately.
 They can be linked to each other if they are in line with each other and mutually reinforce each other.
-The bachelor's thesis must include a practical implementation based on previous market research within the company so that the student can combine theory and practice.

 - 65. The student will work on the bachelor's thesis during and after the internship period.
-In consultation with the internship company, it is allowed to spend a limited amount of time on research and writing the bachelor's thesis. - 66.
+In consultation with the internship company, it is allowed to spend a limited amount of time on research and writing the bachelor's thesis - 66.
 The student commits to behaving ethically and, in particular, not to disclose trade secrets and other confidential information to which he may become privy.
 If necessary, a confidentiality agreement can be drawn up by the internship company, which determines how the student should handle the information made available to him in the context of his bachelor's thesis (cf. Embargo document on Canvas and KU Loket). - 67.
 The task of the internship coordinator includes assigning an internship supervisor to the student, providing the necessary documents, and assembling the jury for the presentation and defense of the bachelor's thesis. - 68.
 The "Bachelor's Thesis" committee approves the topic of the bachelor's thesis.
 The internship supervisor is not necessarily the subject matter expert for the bachelor's thesis topic.
 We rely on the internship mentor for substantive guidance.
 If necessary, the student can consult other program teachers for guidance. - 69.
 The "Bachelor's Thesis" committee organizes a (mandatory) follow-up moment at which the student is expected to be present.
 This (virtual) moment is announced to the student (via Canvas) and to the internship company (via email). - 70.
 The internship mentor or a colleague at the internship company provides substantive support to the student for the elaboration of the bachelor's thesis. - 71.
 The internship mentor or a colleague at the internship company is invited to participate in the jury that evaluates the bachelor's theses.
 Further practical arrangements are communicated by the internship teacher. - 72.
 The bachelor's thesis is evaluated based on product, process, presentation, and defense.
 The process is evaluated by the internship teacher.
 The product is evaluated by the internship teacher and the internship mentor.
 The evaluation of the presentation and defense is done by the attending jury members.